-- Level 1 quoted prices in active markets for identical assets or liabilities; - Level 2 quoted prices in active markets for similar assets and liabilities and inputs that are observable for the asset or liability; or - Level 3 unobservable inputs, such as discounted cash flow models or valuations.
+- Level 1 quoted prices in active markets for identical assets or liabilities; - Level 2 Significant other observable inputs for the assets or liabilities - Level 3 Significant unobservable inputs.

-A financial instrument's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement.
+A financial instrument's level within the fair value hierarchy is based on the lowest level of input that is significant to the fair value measurement

-Fair Value Measurements of Non-financial Instruments on a Recurring Basis
+Fair Value Measurements of Non-Financial Instruments on a Recurring Basis

-The Company has no non-financial instruments measured at fair value on a recurring basis.
+At June 30, 2017 and December 31, 2016, the Company had no non-financial instruments measured at fair value on a recurring basis.

-Fair Value Measurements of Non-Financial Instruments on a Non-recurring Basis
+Fair Value Measurements of Non-Financial Instruments on a Non-Recurring Basis